 These boot images have been extracted directly from the respective full ROM package.
 We would give our best to keep the links up to date for the latest boot images.
 However, if you want, you can also self-extract these images from the OxygenOS full ROM/OTA package using the instructions in this guide.

 How to Flash a Boot Image on OnePlus 8/OnePlus 8 Pro?

 Installing or flashing a boot image file on your OnePlus 8/8 Pro could be easily done by executing a Fastboot command from your computer.
 The alternative way is to flash the boot image file through TWRP recovery (in case you have that installed).
 The latter is more convenient because it wouldn’t require a PC.
 We have covered both the methods below for you.
 The instructions will apply while flashing both, a stock boot or a patched boot image.

-Method #1: Flashing a Boot Image using Fastboot
+First Method: Flashing a Boot Image using Fastboot

 - Flashing the stock boot image (or any other partition image file) through fastboot requires the phone’s bootloader to be unlocked.
 If you’re trying to unbrick your OnePlus 8/8 Pro or fix a bootloop problem with a locked bootloader, then we suggest you take a look at our comprehensive OnePlus 8 Unbrick Guide.

 - When executing the commands mentioned below, make sure that you prepend them with the right syntax according to your computer.
 For example, commands in Windows PowerShell should be prepended with a dot and backslash “.\” and those in macOS/Linux Terminal with a dot and forward slash “./”.